 Being the tropical creatures they are, houseplants need temperatures of at least 68 degrees at the root zone for roots to grow.
 If temperatures drop below 68 degrees root growth stops.
 (That's why transplanting during the summer months is better than in winter.)

 When roots become inactive, bad things happen and disease or decay sets in quickly.

 Warm temperatures at the root zone keeps roots active.
 The best way to insure warm temperatures at the roots is growing on a Heat Mat.
-Heat Mats warm the root zone gently and evenly without raising the air temperature at the leaves.
+Heat Mats gently warm the roots without raising the air temperature at the leaves.

 Grower Tip: Never place new transplants on radiators or near heat vents from the furnace to keep the root zone warm.
 Radiators get too hot and air from the furnace is extremely dry which effects other parts of the plant.
 Heat Mats are the only way to raise the temperature at the roots.

 As plants grow, they release moisture into the air.
 This is called transpiration.